Australian plague locust

 The Australian plague locust (Chortoicetes terminifera) is a species of locust in the family Acrididae native to Australia, where it is a significant agricultural pest.

+Description

 Adult Australian plague locusts range in size from 20 to 45 mm in length, and the colour varies from brown to green.
 In profile, the head is higher than the thorax, and the thorax has an X-shaped mark.
 The legs have a reddish shank and the wings are clear other than for a dark spot on the periphery.

 Range and habitat

 The locusts occur naturally in far northwestern New South Wales and the adjoining areas of Queensland and South Australia, as well as Western Australia.
 From these areas, the locusts can expand from time to time to be found in the agricultural areas of South Australia, New South Wales, including the Riverina, and Victoria.
 The locust can be found in a variety of grassland and open wooded habitats across the inland areas of the Australian mainland.
 Upper-level winds may occasionally carry locusts to coastal areas of the mainland and northern Tasmania and may establish populations in the eastern valleys of the Great Dividing Range; these populations usually fail to establish themselves for more than a few generations.

 Climatic change is projected to influence spatial patterns of pest outbreaks, as climate change is a primary limiting factor for insect dispersal.
 The most commercially important locust species in Australia is the Australian plague locust, Chortoicetes terminifera.
 Invasions wreak havoc on agricultural crops and pastures on a massive scale.